Prototype implementations of Workflow Management System (WMS) components and underlying algorithms

 Captures the behavior of a real-world system with as little bias as possible via validated simulation models

 Low ratio of simulation time to simulated time, ability to run large simulations on a single computer with low compute, memory, and energy footprints

-Enable the reproduction or repetition of published results by a party working independently using the same or different simulation models.
+Reproduction or repetition of published results by a party working independently using the same/different simulation models

 WRENCH provides a software framework that makes it possible to simulate large-scale hypothetical scenarios quickly and accurately on a single computer, obviating the need for expensive and time-consuming trial and error experiments.